eduardoaguiar-oss/allegropp/README.md

 For questions, suggestions, or support, feel free to open an issue on GitHub or contact the maintainer:

 - **Eduardo Aguiar**: [aguiar@protonmail.ch](mailto:aguiar@protonmail.ch)

 ---

-## Support the Project

-If you find Allegro++ useful, consider giving it a ⭐️ on GitHub or contributing to its development.
-Your support is greatly appreciated!

----